 Shafts of hair contain maternally inherited DNA, leading me to imagine all the untold stories of our Moms, Titas, and Lolas held in my family’s hair.
+My ritual of growing my hair long then cutting it short is an act of renewal not only for myself, but for my ancestors as well, one ponytail at a time.

-This piece was featured in Litany for Survival, the culminating exhibition for our cohort in E22: Glass for Social Justice, at Transformer in Washington DC.
+Salvaged was featured in Litany for Survival, the culminating exhibition for our cohort in E22: Glass for Social Justice, at Transformer in Washington DC.

 “A Litany for Survival” is named after the poem by Audre Lord.
 Its final stanza expresses what compels our work: